You and Your Hair’s Relationship

 When I say beg, I mean I was crying for a relaxer.

 All the girls my age had one, and I wanted to have straight hair like them.
 In the 90s it felt like nobody was concerned with natural hair.
-What’s considered to be beautiful natural hair now was once ugly nappy hair.

 My mother’s biggest concern was finding a stylist that promoted healthy hair and making sure my hair wouldn’t fall out after the relaxer.
 She finally met a woman who was a Godsend when it came to hair.